Angular

 angular-no-unused-inputs

 This rule checks for unused inputs in Angular components.
-It warns when an @Input() property is declared but not used inside the component's template or logic.
+It warns when an @Input()

-• Default Level: warn
+- Default Level:

-• Rationale: Unused inputs add unnecessary complexity and can lead to confusion.
+- Rationale: Unused inputs add unnecessary complexity and can lead to confusion.

 "hub/angular-no-unused-inputs": "warn"